tpronk/replaceReviver/README.md

 Returns a function that can serve as reviver in JSON.parse.
 Pattern to replace are written as regular expressions.

 ## easyRevive(jsonString, transformations)
-Applies a set of transformations in which each patterns to replace is used as a literal string that is globally matched.
+Applies a set of transformations in which each pattern to replace is treated as a literal string that is globally matched.